Giulio Carmassi is a producer, arranger, film composer, video artist and multi instrumentalist.

 Carmassi has had a very eclectic musical past that spans from recording with Ginger Wildheart for his project "Hey!
-Hello!" (#1 UK rock charts), to arranging and playing piano for Emmy Rossum (Shameless, Phantom of the Opera), to scoring indie movies ("Somewhere tonight" with John Turturro, "Let Them Chirp Awhile" with Brendan Sexton, "Serial Buddies" with Christopher Lloyd), to recording with some of the best instrumentalists (Will Lee, Chuck Loeb, Steve Gadd, Oz Noy, Keiko Matsui).
+Hello!" (#1 UK rock charts), to arranging and playing piano and horns for Emmy Rossum (Shameless, Phantom of the Opera), to scoring indie movies ("Somewhere tonight" with John Turturro, "Let Them Chirp Awhile" with Brendan Sexton, "Serial Buddies" with Christopher Lloyd), to playing with some of the best instrumentalists (Oz Noy, Keiko Matsui, Lew Soloff, Grace Kelly).

-And then there's his YouTube channel with almost a million and a half views where Carmassi plays, records and films music videos of all kinds, from symphonic rock extravaganzas, to broadway songs, to fusion jazz music and hard rock.
+His YouTube channel has collected almost a million and a half views.
+Carmassi plays, records, films end edits music videos of all kinds, from symphonic rock extravaganzas, to broadway songs, to fusion jazz music and hard rock.

 His inspirations in music are the great composer-arrangers like Dave Grusin, Claus Ogerman, Michel Legrand, Vangelis, Ennio Morricone and John Barry.
 But also Joni Mitchell, Jackson Browne, Paul Simon and Carly Simon.